nodejs/node-v0.x-archive/doc/api/stream.markdown

 implemented by child classes, and called by the internal Readable class methods only.

-Call the callback using the standard `callback(error, data)` pattern.
+If a callback is provided, `_read` will not be called again until the callback has been called using the standard `callback(error, data)` pattern.
 When no more data can be fetched, call `callback(null, null)` to signal the EOF.

+If no callback is provided, all data and EOF signalling must be fed to the Readable by using the `push()` method.

 This method is prefixed with an underscore because it is internal to the class that defines it, and should not be called directly by user